seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 But that of hand: the still and mental parts,
 That do contrive how many hands shall strike,
 When fitness calls them on, and know by measure
-Of their observant toil the enemies’ weight,–
+Of their observant toil the enemies' weight,--
-Why, this hath not a finger’s dignity:
+Why, this hath not a finger's dignity:
 They call this bed-work, mappery, closet-war;
 So that the ram that batters down the wall,
 For the great swing and rudeness of his poise,